 Our model achieves systemic, scalable and sustainable change because we work within the existing public education system, alongside the government and at a low cost.

-Collaborative Schools Network currently manages four schools.
+Collaborative Schools Network currently manages six schools.
 Since these schools are already funded by the government, costs are low and we can leverage these existing funds to have far greater impact.

 We take on the entire management of our schools, and appoint two ‘School Leaders’ to each school.
 Schools Leaders teach, coach the government teachers and lead the school improvement process.